-We were super keen to explore Koh Tao’s snorkeling scene so we arranged to do both the morning and afternoon trips with Oxygen over the next few days.
+As we were super keen to explore Koh Tao’s snorkeling scene so we arranged to do both the morning and afternoon trips with Oxygen over the next few days.
 We opted for the afternoon trip first to get a lie-in, although the morning was only a couple of hours earlier.

 A taxi driver arrived at our guesthouse, a little earlier than the 11:20 expected time but luckily we’d been waiting outside for him since five past the hour.
 From there we drove around, building our group up to 11 in number before driving back to the Oxygen head office by the pier.
 When we got inside, I was surprised at how busy the office was.
 Around 40 people were eagerly waiting for instruction on what to do next.
+This trip was popular!

 Fortunately, the staff at Oxygen were organised and efficient and kept us in the groups that we arrived in before getting us to fill in some details for insurance purposes.
-They also collected an extra 100 baht from each person for the island entrance fee.
+They also collected an extra 100 THB from each person for the island entrance fee.
 We were then guided back outside, group by group, to two staff members sat at a table, giving us each a wristband that had a dedicated letter and number, followed by a snorkel.

 Once everyone had collected their wristbands, we headed out towards the dock located at the end of the road.
 Nearly everyone from the office was headed there which made you wonder how big the boat actually was.
 If you’re there for the afternoon trip you’ll be greeted by a large vessel with an upper and lower deck.
 The morning one provides a much larger ship with an open third tier for those looking to sunbathe.
 Once everyone was settled, one of the staff got everyone’s attention to deliver some important information.